secretGeek/today-i-learned-staging/reading_notes/Carroll_Bujo.md

 In gtd they have `@` for place/context - `@bunnings`

-Events are "an open circle bullet" circle `â­•ï¸`
+Events are "an open circle bullet" circle `o`

 What if i had syntax highlighting for these different syntaxes